HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 3 credits.

-This course provides a theoretical, empirical and practical foundation for prevention science as it relates to the prevention of human social problems.
+Theoretical, empirical and practical foundation for prevention science as it relates to the prevention of human social problems.
 Research and evaluation methods, program design strategies, best practices and policy as they relate to the field of prevention are also examined.
-Intended for 2nd year graduate students.

 HDFS/ED PSYCH/NURSING/SOC WORK 881 — CAPSTONE SEMINAR IN PREVENTION SCIENCE